bcrabs/stupid-simple-login-logo/readme.txt

 == Description ==

 Stupid Simple Login Logo is a lightweight plugin that allows you to easily customize your WordPress login page logo.
 It provides a simple, intuitive interface in the WordPress admin area to select and manage your custom login logo.

+This plugin was developed specfically with freelancers, agencies, and users that have a desire to remove the default WordPress logo and set their own.
+No custom uploads by file managers or FTP clients, no need for page builder templates.
+This plugin is meant to be super simple.
+Upload an image from your device or select one from the WordPress Media Library.
+Then save.
+No bloated options.
+No hoops to jump through or URL changes.
+Just set and forget.
+Simply brand the login page for your client or agency.

 = Key Features =